 The HCCCC will convene prior to the beginning of each fiscal year to review plan options and carriers.
-The Office will make a request to SISC to arrange for a special open enrollment period for medical benefits upon ratification of this successor collective bargaining agreement to the one that expired on August 31, 2022, for unit members to make enrollment decisions based on the new contribution amounts.
-The parties understand and agree that the decision of the timing and window for the special open enrollment period is solely within the discretion of SISC and that SISC's decision shall not be grievable.

-9.1.1.2 Benefits Contribution Effective for October 1, 2022 through August 31, 2024

-9.1.1.2.1 Beginning October 1, 2022, the Office's contribution towards the cost of premiums for medical benefit coverage for unit workers and their eligible dependents shall not exceed \$19,056.00 annually (\$1,588.00 per month).
+- 9.1.1.2 Benefits Contribution Effective for October 1, 2024 through August 31, 2027 - 9.1.1.2.1 Effective October 1, 2024, the Office's contribution towards the cost of premiums for medical benefit coverage for unit workers and their eligible dependents shall not exceed \$22,128.00 annually (\$1,844.00 monthly).
 The Office's contribution toward medical insurance premiums will be prorated for part-time bargaining unit members as provided in Section 9.3.3.
-Unit workers shall contribute any amount in excess of the Office's contribution limit (cap) for medical premiums through payroll deduction.
-The crediting of this increase to each eligible bargaining unit member will be done retroactive

-The crediting of this increase to each eligible bargaining unit member will be done retroactive to October 1, 2022.

-9.1.1.2.2 Effective October 1, 2023, the Office's contribution towards the cost of premiums for medical benefit coverage for unit workers and their eligible dependents shall not exceed \$19,440.00 annually (\$1,620.00 monthly).
-The Office's contribution toward medical insurance premiums will be prorated for part-time bargaining unit members as provided in Section 9.3.3.
-Unit workers shall contribute any amount in excess of the Office's contribution limit (cap) for medical premiums through payroll deduction.

-For the benefit year beginning October 1, 2023, if the increase in medical benefits costs for the Kaiser HMO plan is above 6%, the parties agree to reopen Article 9.1.1.2 for that benefit year.

-9.1.1.3 The Office will offer a voluntary pretax deduction plan (IRC 125) for interested workers.
+Unit workers shall contribute any amount in excess of the Office's contribution limit (cap) for medical premiums through payroll deduction. - 9.1.1.2.2 For the benefit year beginning October 1, 2025, at the Office's discretion, the Office will either (a) increase its contribution towards the cost of premiums for medical benefit coverage to match the increase in costs of the Kaiser HMO plan, or (b) the Office will provide a demand to bargain and the parties will reopen Article 9.1.1.2 for that benefit year. - 9.1.1.2.3 For the benefit year beginning October 1, 2026, at the Office's discretion, the Office will either (a) increase its contribution towards the cost of premiums for medical benefit coverage to match the increase in costs of the Kaiser HMO plan, or (b) the Office will provide a demand to bargain and the parties will reopen Article 9.1.1.2 for that benefit year. - 9.1.1.3 The Office will offer a voluntary pretax deduction plan (IRC 125) for interested workers.